-- Improved financial management capability in the public sector. - > Strengthen Municipal Financial System. - > Implement the Integrated Financial Management Systems (IFMS) in the public sector. - Audit findings on asset management in the public sector. - Increase revenue collection (including debt) and revenue generating capabilities in all departments. - Implementing austerity measures - Monitor implementation of "Operation pay-on Time. - Strengthen internal audit functions and risk management in all provincial Departments and municipalities. - Monitor implementation of the Gender Based Budgeting framework.
-(Auditing) - Measures taken to eliminate wasteful, fruitless and irregular expenditure in the public sector. - > Percentage reduction of wasteful and fruitless expenditure in the public sector institutions. - > Reduction of irregular expenditure in public sector institution. - Reduction of qualified audits in the public sector.
+- Improved financial management capability in the public sector. - · Strengthen Municipal Financial System. - Implement the Integrated Financial Management Systems (IFMS) in the public sector to further automate to improve business process efficiencies and enhance skills and state capabilities. - Improve on the Audit findings on asset management in the public sector. - · Increase revenue collection (including debt) and revenue generating capabilities in all departments. - Implementing austerity measures. - · Monitor implementation of "Operation pay-on Time.

+- Strengthen internal audit functions and risk management in all provincial Departments and municipalities. - Monitor implementation of the Gender Based Budgeting framework.
+(Auditing)